Learn how to dye fabrics at home (tie-dye and regular dye), and how to avoid the most common mistakes!

 I’ve got one word: dye.

-Learn how to dye fabric at home:
+Learn how to dye fabrics at home:

 Dying fabric is an easy process, although there are some potential fails you need to know about to avoid them.